-Now this doesn’t mean you should stop learning from your mistakes or other people’s mistakes, but you need to start reading up how others became so successful.
+Now, this doesn’t mean you should stop learning from your or other people’s mistakes, but you need to start reading up on how others became successful.

 Run your business like NASCAR

-In NASCAR the team that wins is one that does every little thing right.
+In NASCAR, the team that wins is the one that does every little thing right.

 Admire what each team member and vendor has to offer.
 Your business wins when the team does every job right.
 The engine, transmission, electrical system, chassis and aerodynamics all figure into a great race car.
 Dozens of people build several cars for every driver.
 At the race, the pit crew is there to keep the car running.
 The shop focuses on excellence, while the pit crew focuses on speed.

 You need employees who specialize in specific areas.
 You don’t want employees who are considered to be a jack-of-all-trades because they won’t do any one thing really well.